TrickyTroll/good-bot/README.md

 ## Install

-> Installing the most recent version of `good-bot` locally.
-This
+> Installing the most recent version of `good-bot` locally and
-> sections also dives deeper on how to use Text-to-Speech and other
-> extensions.
+> with Docker.

 ### Local install